-Dental platforms are introduced as software that dental companies have been rolling out to the markets lately and they all bring connectivity, data management, and services with the goal of making the hardware more versatile and empowering the ses more capable.
+Dental platforms are introduced as software that dental companies have been rolling out to the markets lately and they all bring connectivity, data management, and services with the goal of making the hardware more versatile.

 Cloud platforms are being implemented across a number of dental practices to provide additional connectivity, data management, and other services to help make workflows more efficient.
 The software platforms being implemented help to make hardware more versatile and effective, making dental practices able to provide more treatments and services.
 These cloud platforms can be integrated seamlessly into existing workflows, helping dentists to save on time and costs, as well as better connect them to labs.

 DS Core is Dentsply Sirona’s cloud platform developed in collaboration with Google Cloud.
 It connects to dental practice’s hardware and brings several services closer to dentists so they can provide better treatments to patients.
 It is designed around the needs of dentists and modern dental practices focus on making dentists work more efficiently while improving the practice’s data security.
 It also provides efficiency by connecting, offering storage, simplifying patient file sharing, and seamlessly connect devices to provide efficiency when collaborating on patient treatment plans, transferring patient records, and managing files in practice.